OpenActTexts/OpenActTexts.github.io/README.md

 Version 1.0 of an innovative [Short Course](https://openacttexts.github.io/LDACourse1/) is now available.
 This online tutorial contains 34 short videos that review the basic learning objectives of the first five chapters of *Loss Data Analytics.* Throughout the short course, users can sharpen their understanding of *Loss Data Analytics* by practicing on exercise tutorials (52 in total) that implement *Loss Data Analytics* concepts using the *R* statistical language.

 ### Usage Data
 For the book, and many of the supporting projects, we now provide [Google Analytics Usage Data](https://ewfrees.github.io/Loss-Data-Analytics/GoogleAnalyticsUsage.html).
-These statistics help to demostrate the impact of this project on actuarial education.
+These statistics help to demonstrate the impact of this project on actuarial education.

 ### R Codes for Loss Data Analytics